 Overall growth in Broadcast & Online licensing income of 1% was delivered in 2014.
 This was achieved despite increased competition from new online services, which are largely licensed directly by PPL’s members.

 What do record companies have to gain by regarding downloading and streaming as analogous to the distribution of sound recordings, on the one hand, or being classified as part of the 'making available right', on the other?
 First, it means that this income goes directly to the record companies rather than to PPL.
 Consequently, the money that is due to artists is not safeguarded against their advances: it will instead be used to recoup them.
 Secondly, it means that the record companies do not have to abide by PPL’s 50/50 rules for splitting income equitably with performers.
-Recording artists are, in fact, receiving a far lower percentage of online royalties than this.
+Many recording artists are, in fact, receiving a far lower percentage of online royalties than this.
 You’ve probably heard about the fuss they’re making.